Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 The implementation of these principles is applied to the algorithm by the definition of rules that guide the bandits experts and restrict the exploration of the activity parameters.
 Theses rules define activation/deactivation mechanisms which allow the algorithm to activate and deactivate parameters values, depending on the evaluation of their relevance and the quality of the students learning process.
 As a consequence, the active parameters values generate a subset of all possible activities inside the activity space.
 The ZPD is defined here as a particular subset of active activities with its corresponding parameter values.

 Following this principle, ordered relations between activity parameter values can be defined, leading to a ``graph'' governing the activity space which are combined with the set of rules that define and manage the ZPD using activation/deactivation mechanisms.
 Rules and ordered relations are not always defined for each parameter: there is a distinction between subsets of activity parameters that have a clear difficulty progression, and subsets that don't.
-For the example used from Sec~\ref{sec:ActSpace}, the difficulty levels have a clear ordering while the modalities don't.
+For the example used from \ref{sec:ActSpace}, the difficulty levels have a clear ordering while the modalities don't.
 In practice, the management of the ZPD proceeds as follows.
 For activity parameters with no difficulty level relations between their values, a free exploration is allowed and so all of their values are always active.
 While for parameters that have a clear progression in difficulty, the values will be activated and deactivated depending on the success rate over all active values.
 The following mechanism is proposed to generally manage the ZPD.
 When the recent learner success rate over all active parameter values $\delta_{i,ZPD}$ reaches a value $\lambda_{ZPD}$, the ZPD is expanded to explore another parameter value $v_{i,j}$ by initializing its expert as : $w_i(v_{i,j}) = \min w_i(v^{ZPD})$.

 When the recent success rate for a particular value $\delta_{v_{i,j}}$ is higher than a threshold $\lambda_d$, this activity can be deactivated and removed from the active list of values.
 These two threshold allow to configure the general exploration behaviour of the algorithm inside the activity space and is illustrated in figure~\ref{fig:ZPDESexplore}.

-The main intuition of this process is that when there are some activities whose difficulty grows, the ZPD will have to grow at the same rate.
-When activities do not have a clear order of difficulty, or when the order might change from person to person, then it is necessary to allow wider exploration of the activities to accommodate individual differences.